docluis/eyegee-exec/README.md

 1. **Install ChromeDriver**

 Ensure ChromeDriver is installed on your system.
+This is required for the discovery process.

+2. **Install Node.js and npm**

+Ensure Node.js and npm are installed on your system and configured in your system's PATH environment variable.
+This is required for the webserver with the graph interface.

-2. **Create and Activate a Python Virtual Environment**
+3. **Create and Activate a Python Virtual Environment**

 ```bash
 python -m venv venv
 source venv/bin/activate
 ```

-3. **Install the requirements**
+4. **Install the requirements**

 ```bash
 pip install -r requirements.txt
 ```

-4. **Setup the Environment Variables**
+5. **Setup the Environment Variables**
    Create a .env file and add your Open AI Key:

 ```bash
 touch .env
 vim .env
 # Add the following line to the file:
 OPENAI_API_KEY=<YOUR_KEY_HERE>
 ```

-5. **Configure the Application**
+6. **Configure the Application**
    Adjust the configuration in `config.py`:

 ```bash
 vim config.py
 # Set the target website and other settings such as chromedriver_path
 ```

-6. **Execute the Discovery Module**
+7. **Execute the Discovery Module**
    Run the discovery module to start mapping the web application:

 ```bash
 python eyegee-exec.py -d
 ```

-7. **Visualize the Results**
+8. **Visualize the Results**
    To visualize the results as a graph, execute the graph module:

 ```bash
 python eyegee-exec.py -g
 ```

 ## Test this tool

 An example web application to test this tool can be accessed under: https://github.com/docluis/dentist